Photo: Liberal advice: Abolishing whiteness has never been more urgent – Liberal Noel Ignatiev showed us how – My Comments

 So, too, do the deep links between these racist nationalisms and the support for environmental devastation – or worse, for mass violence against perceived others justified in the name of a zero-sum struggle for ever diminishing resources.

-Finally, Ignatiev’s wholesale condemnation of an irredeemable whiteness and the identities that flow from it helps us understand how, in Achille Mbembe’s words, whiteness “became the mark of a certain mode of Western presence in the world, a certain figure of brutality and cruelty [and] singular form of predation” that turned all those labelled as black into “a community whose blood stains the entire surface of modernity”.
+Finally, Ignatiev’s wholesale condemnation of an irredeemable whiteness and the identities that flow from it helps us understand how, in Achille Mbembe’s words, whiteness “became the mark of a certain mode of Western presence in the world, a certain figure of brutality and cruelty [and] singular form of predation” that turned all those labelled as person into “a community whose blood stains the entire surface of modernity”.

 Writing in Issue 3 of Race Traitor in 1993, regular contributor and anti-racist activist Christopher Day argued that “the grip that whiteness has on the consciousness of the majority of people in this society is an immediate and persistent obstacle to building any serious movement for radical change in this country.
 It is not a simple matter of doing the right thing, because whiteness obscures in our minds what the right thing is.”